Differentially Private Distributed Inference for Multicenter Clinical Studies

 Taking the expectation over $\cM_i$ we get $\ev {\cM_i} {\kldiv {\cU_\Theta} {\mathfrak D_i}} = \ev {\cM_i} {\log \left ( {\sum_{\bar \theta \in \Theta} e^{\vec d_i(\bar \theta)}} \right )} - \log |\Theta|$.
 Since the KL divergence is nonnegative, the expected privacy loss with respect to $\cM_i$ is minimized whenever the noise variables $\vec d_i(\hat \theta)$ are independent of each other and their distribution does not depend on $\hat \theta$, i.e., $\vec d_i(\hat \theta) = \vec d_i$.

-To satisfy the $\eps$-DP requirement in \cref{def:DP}, $\vec d_i$ can be set according to the Laplace mechanism \citep[Section 3.3]{dwork2014algorithmic}, which adds Laplace distribution noise in the $\log$ space: $\vec d_i \sim \cD = \mathrm {Lap} \left ( \frac {|\Theta|\Delta_{n, \Theta}} {\eps} \right )$, where ${|\Theta|\Delta_{n, \Theta}}/{\eps}$ is the scale parameter of the Laplace distribution and the global $\ell_1$-sensitivity, $\Delta_{n, \Theta}$, is defined as: Intuitively, when $\log$-likelihoods are highly sensitive to signal values more noise is required to mask the input signals at the $\eps$-DP level.
-Here we have used $\eps/|\Theta|$ privacy budget per state to ensure that $\vec\nu_{i,0} \in \mathrm {Simplex}(\Theta)$ is $\eps$-DP overall by the composition property of DP \citep[Theorem 3.14]{dwork2014algorithmic}, after computing its value at all states $\hat{\theta}\in\Theta$.
-In \cref{sec:app:sensitivity}, we bound \eqref{eq:sensitivity} for the proportional hazards model.
-More generally, the signal structure may be such that the sensitivity is unbounded when computed globally over the signal space.
-In such cases, an additive relaxation of the privacy constraints in \cref{def:DP} can be used with a smoothed notion that looks at sensitivity locally at the realized signal values \citep{nissim2007smooth}.
+To satisfy the $\eps$-DP requirement in \cref{def:DP}, the noise $\vec d_i$ is set according to the Laplace mechanism with scale ${|\Theta|\Delta_\Theta^n}/{\eps}$ and the per-state budget allocation detailed in \cref{sec:performance-metrics}.

+In \cref{sec:app:sensitivity}, we bound the sensitivity \eqref{eq:sensitivity} for the proportional hazards model.
+More generally, the dataset structure may be such that the sensitivity is unbounded when computed globally over the dataset space.
+In such cases, an additive relaxation of the privacy constraints in \cref{def:DP} can be used with a smoothed notion that looks at sensitivity locally at the realized dataset values \citep{nissim2007smooth}.